Podcasts: All the latest from the SCN family of Pittsburgh Steelers podcasts shows, Sunday edition

 Listen to the show on the player below:

-It seemed obvious that Omar Khan was going to make significant changes to the Pittsburgh Steelers in hirs first offseason as the GM.
-But many are stunned at how many there actually have been so far.
+Omar Khan and the Steelers started off the offseason aggressively, and they haven’t let up.
 That’s the latest topic of discussion from Daniel Jay on the State of the Steelers.
 Join Daniel for the latest new offering from the Steel Curtain Network family of podcasts in addressing the State of the Steelers.

 Checkout a rundown of the show: